barbarabodinier/fake/README.md

 > This R package can be used to generate artificial data conditionally
 > on pre-specified (simulated or user-defined) relationships between the
-> simulated variables/observations.
+> variables and/or observations.
 Each observation is drawn from a
 > multivariate Normal distribution where the mean vector and covariance
 > matrix reflect the desired relationships.
 Outputs can be used to
 > evaluate the performances of variable selection, graphical modelling,